-- 1 Actual number of shares in issue. - 2 Earnings per share is computed by dividing the profit/(loss) for the year by the average shares in issue.
-Any increase in shares by way of bonus issue is treated as having been in issue for the whole year and included in the EPS calculation of all earlier periods presented. - Return on capital employed is calculated by dividing the profit/(loss) for the year by the shareholders' funds at the end of the year. - 4 Dividend cover is calculated by dividing the profit/(loss) for the year by the gross dividends for the year. - 5 Net asset value per share is computed by dividing the net assets by the average number of shares in issue.
+- 1 Actual number of shares in issue. - Earnings per share is computed by dividing the profit/(loss) for the year by the average shares in issue.
+Any increase in shares by way of bonus issue is treated as having been in issue for the whole year and included in the EPS calculation of all earlier periods presented. - Return on capital employed is calculated by dividing the profit/(loss) for the year by the shareholders' funds at the end of the year. - Dividend cover is calculated by dividing the profit/(loss) for the year by the gross dividends for the year. - Net asset value per share is computed by dividing the net assets by the average number of shares in issue.
+Any increase in shares by way of bonus issue is treated as having been in issue for the whole year and included in the NAV calculation of all earlier periods presented.